Generative Modeling: A Review: Generative Bayesian Computation

+The posterior distribution calculated from the sample is then $\theta \mid y \sim N(3.28, 0.98)$.
 Figure \ref{fig:wang} shows the Wang distortion function for the normal-normal model.
 The left panel shows the model for the simulated data, while the middle panel shows the distortion function, the right panel shows the 1 - $\Phi$ for the prior and posterior of the normal-normal model.